sinclairzx81/typebox/readme.md

 ### Rest Types

-Rest parameters are supported with `Type.Rest`.
+Rest parameters are supported with `Rest`.
 This function is used to extract interior type elements from tuples which enables them to compose with the JavaScript spread operator `...`.
-This type can be used for tuple concatenation as well as for variadic functions.
+This type can be used for tuple concatenation as well function parameter assignment.

 ```typescript
 // TypeScript